 The fabrication facility contains a 3" contact mask alignment and photoresist exposure system, fume hoods, spin coating station, non-contact wafer profilometer, PDMS mixer and degasser, oven, AC oxygen plasma, PDMS hole punch and a stereo zoom microscope.

 The equipment is housed in a 250 sq. ft. class 10,000 clean room.
-In separate labs outside the cleanroom are a laser cutter, a Formlabs 3D printer, a thermopress for manufacturing plastic chips, and a micro-CNC mill for manufacturing molds and manifolds for the microfluidic devices.
+In separate labs outside the cleanroom are a laser cutter, a thermopress for manufacturing plastic chips and several micro-CNC mills, including a 60,000 RPM 4-axis mill with micron precision for manufacturing molds and manifolds for the microfluidic devices.
 A MRSEC postdoc supervises the facility and trains students.
-Each summer a weeklong hands-on microfluidics course is offered to researchers including grad students, postdocs and industrial scientists and engineers from outside the Brandeis MRSEC.
+Each summer a week-long hands-on microfluidics course is offered to researchers including grad students, postdocs, and industrial scientists and engineers from outside the Brandeis MRSEC.